Azərpoçt: Development history

-The first systematized postal communication was created in 1501 by the Head of Safavits State, Shah Ismayil Khatai for improving the economy, protecting the country from enemies, as well as establishing solid state management system, and gathering information from remote areas of the country.
+The first systematized postal communication within the modern-borders of Azerbaijan, was created in 1501 by Ismail I, the shah of Safavid Iran, for improving the economy, protecting the country from enemies, as well as establishing solid state management system, and gathering information from remote areas of the country.

-Modern post system was brought to Azerbaijan in the early 19th century and the first post office was opened in 1818 in Yelisavetpol (current Ganja).
-The first post communication was created in Azerbaijan on June 1, 1818.
+Modern post system was brought to Azerbaijan in the early 19th century, when it was part of the Russian Empire, and the first post office was opened in 1818 in Yelisavetpol (current Ganja).
+The first post of communication was created in Azerbaijan on June 1, 1818.
 Later on, post expeditions were organized in Baku in 1826, in Nakhchivan on March 12, 1828.
-On June 15, 1830, the establishment of post bureau with the first degree in Shamakhi and Shusha was aimed to develop economic connections between Russia and Zacaucasia (South Caucasus).
-So the first post bureaus appeared in Azerbaijan during 1830s (first class in Shusha, Shamakha, Baku and Nakhchivan, second class in Ganca and Guba).
+On June 15, 1830, the establishment of a post bureau with the first degree in Shamakhi and Shusha was aimed to develop economic connections between Russia and the South Caucasus.
+So the first post bureaus appeared in Azerbaijan during the 1830s (first class in Shusha, Shamakhi, Baku and Nakhchivan, second class in Ganja and Quba).